 You may be interested in The Ultimate Hair Growth Guide, which dedicates an entire section to discussing essential oils for hair growth.

 Most lemongrass oil on the market is obtained via steam distillation.
 This procedure is common for extracting elements from plant materials, as lower temperatures are required.

 DIY Lemongrass Essential Oil Recipe

-- 5 – 8 stalks of lemongrass or a handful of dried lemongrass.
+- 5 – 8 stalks of fresh lemongrass or a handful of dried lemongrass

 - Jojoba oil, sweet almond or grapeseed oil

-- Remove the leaves from the stalk and break into pieces.
-Let the stalks dry before use.
-Wet stalks will ruin the mixture.
+- Remove the leaves from the fresh stalks and break into pieces.

-- Crush in the mortar and pestle then transfer to a medium sized glass jar.
+- Afterward, break the stalks into pieces and crush in the mortar and pestle then transfer to a medium-sized glass jar.

-- Heat up the oil of your choice without allowing it to boil.
+- Heat up the carrier oil of your choice without allowing it to boil.

-- Fill up the jar with the stalks, close then set aside on a windowsill where sunlight will hit the jar once in a while.
+- Fill up the jar with the hot oil, close then set aside on a windowsill where sunlight will hit the jar once in a while.

 - Leave to infuse for 3 days.

-- Afterwards, strain the oil through cheesecloth or a mesh strainer.
-Squeeze the cheesecloth until you get all of the oil out of the stalks.
-Discard the stalks subsequently.
+- Squeeze the cheesecloth until you get all of the oil out of the stalks.
+Discard the stalks.

-- Transfer to a dropper bottle and store in a cool place.
+- Transfer the lemongrass essential oil to a dropper bottle and store in a cool place.
 It should last you for up to a year.